PT for pain

 Additionally, a number of studies show the effectiveness of physical therapist interventions in preventing, minimizing or eliminating pain in patients following surgery, in patients with cancer, and in other scenarios.

 “Physical therapy treatment can utilize different ways to treat pain including exercise, manual therapy and education,” said Marmet.
 “Studies have shown that people who exercise regularly experience less pain.”
-Physical therapists develop exercise programs such as chronic pain management to address poor conditioning, impaired strength, musculoskeletal imbalances, or deficiencies that may lead to pain.
+Physical therapists develop exercise programs to address poor conditioning, impaired strength, musculoskeletal imbalances, or deficiencies that may lead to pain.

 Eliminating discomfort